 2.1.4.
 Port Requirements

 IdM uses a number of ports to communicate with its services.
-These ports, listed in Table 2.1, "Identity Management Ports", must be open and available for IdM to work.
+These ports must be open and available for IdM to work.
 They cannot be in use by another service or blocked by a firewall.
-To make sure that these ports are available, try nc, telnet, or nmap to connect to a port or run a port scan.